Great garlicky greens.

 - 3 tablespoons good olive oil

-- 5 cloves garlic, peeled and thinly sliced
+- 5 large cloves garlic, peeled and thinly sliced

 - 1 generous pinch hot red pepper flakes